k-nuth/rest-api-cs/README.md

 * /peer
 * /version

-**SocketPublishRetryIntervalInSeconds**: Defines how much time the server waits between retries publishing websocket messages.
+**SocketPublishRetryIntervalInSeconds**: Delay in seconds between retries for "Publish" websocket messages.

+**MaxSocketPublishRetries**: Maximum number of retriess for a "Publish" websocket message

 **TimeOffset**: The value returned in *timeoffset* element by the /status method.